SainsburyWellcomeCentre/RCWG/_proposals/research/WeeklySWC_labmeeting.md

 subgroup: research
 ---

-Re-brand data club as lab meeting and go back to weekly rota
+Re-brand 'Data Club' as 'SWC lab meeting' and go back to weekly rota

 <!--end summary-->

 ### Purpose

 - Frequent meetings are crucial for a collaborative atmosphere.
-Researchers voted for data club every other week - we believe this decision should not be up to them.
+Recently, researchers voted for data club every other week - we believe this decision should not be up to them.
 We have to impose a structure in the building where people present frequently and value attending meetings.
 Experiments have to be planned around these meetings.

 ### Implementation